Ou42/AoC-2022/README.md

 - doRound: want a single Map, not a List of Maps
 - Q: how to move the elves and then rotate the move order & then move the elves again?

+## 2022-12-26

+### Day 23 - Part A

+- Answer: use a fold!
+- but also need doRound to return the new positions & new move order